 What is Caregiver Syndrome, and why should we care?

 “There are only four kinds of people in the world.
 Those who have been caregivers, those who are currently caregivers, those who will be caregivers and those who will need caregivers.”
 Quote from Rosalynn Carter.

 If you know a pastor, friend, or family member experiencing Caregiver Syndrome, please share this article with them and ask them to let you help.

 They may be reluctant, but be persistent.
-Let them know that you want to care for the caregiver.
 Even the caregiver needs care.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.